 For developing costed implementation plans, a co-decision process can accompany Step 5 with green participatory budgeting.
-This was demonstrated in Lisbon and Molina de Segura and involved citizens directly in resource allocation for climate projects.
+This was demonstrated in Lisbon and Barcelona with involved citizens directly in resource allocation for climate projects.
 To gather diverse insights and ideas from stakeholders about relevant sources of funding and finance for implementing climate adaptation policies, you can use participatory activities (such as participatory budgeting, stakeholder workshops, deliberative forums, focus groups, community-based participatory research, or public meetings).
+To aid your understanding regarding options for funding and financing, this guide introduces sources and instruments, such as grants, public-private partnerships, crowdfunding, and philanthropic funds, each explained with benefits for informed decisionmaking.